 As soon as you pick-up the Z6 and start exploring the controls or dipping into the menus it’s apparent that it has a lot in common with cameras like the D850 and D750.
 However, the size reduction means that the button layout has been reconsidered.
-I’ll need to shoot for longer with the Z6 to be certain, but on the basis of what I’ve seen so far, I think the control layout is one of the best I’ve come across on an interchangeable lens camera.
+I think the control layout is one of the best I’ve come across on an interchangeable lens camera.

 I love the fact that Nikon has allowed so much touch-control.
 You don’t have to use it if you don’t want to, but it’s there if you do.
 And it really speeds some aspects.

 Pressing the ‘I’ for Info button, for instance, reveals a panel of 12 features that can be selected and adjusted with taps on the screen.
 If want you can use the physical controls but you have to press repeatedly to navigate over to the feature you want.